we-taper/we-taper.github.io/pelican/content/Blogging/Pelican Configuration.md

 ## Using Disqus

 You can add commenting functionality suppport by add Disqus to your blog.
 Disqus is a blog comment hosting service for websites and online communities that uses a networked platform.
 See [Wikipedia Disqus](http://en.wikipedia.org/wiki/Disqus)

+1. Register an account on Disqus
+2. On Disqus, choose *"Add Disqus to Your Site"* and finish the process.
+3. Find your shorname, which is ususally the same as in : `http://xxx.disqus.com/` (xxx is your shortname).
+4. In Pelican configuration file, add following:

+		DISQUS_SITENAME = "Your Short Name Here"

+Done!

 Something about Editing Blogs

 =====================